mzomparelli/zVirtualDesktop/README.md

 <kbd>WIN</kbd>+<kbd>CTRL</kbd>+<kbd>LEFT</kbd> or <kbd>RIGHT</kbd> - this is Windows Default

 Move Windows:
+The foreground window will be the window which moves
 <kbd>WIN</kbd>+<kbd>ALT</kbd>+<kbd>Numpad</kbd>
 <kbd>WIN</kbd>+<kbd>ALT</kbd>+<kbd>LEFT</kbd> or <kbd>RIGHT</kbd>

 Move Window & Follow:
+The foreground window will be the window which moves
 <kbd>WIN</kbd>+<kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>Numpad</kbd>
 <kbd>WIN</kbd>+<kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>LEFT</kbd> or <kbd>RIGHT</kbd>

 Pin/Unpin Windows:
+The foreground window will be the window which is pinned
 <kbd>WIN</kbd>+<kbd>ALT</kbd>+<kbd>Z</kbd>

 Pin/Unpin Applications:
+The foreground window will be the window which is pinned
 <kbd>WIN</kbd>+<kbd>ALT</kbd>+<kbd>A</kbd>

 __What is the difference between pin app and pin window?__